shapeshed/shapeshed.com/content/posts/testing_with_ie6_ie7_and_ie8_on_virtualbox.md

-{
-  "title": "Testing with IE6, IE7 and IE8 on VirtualBox",
-  "date": "2009-04-14T00:00:00+01:00",
++++
+date = "2009-04-14T00:00:00+01:00"
-  "description": "I've recently moved from using Parallels for browser testing to Sun's Open Source VirtualBox.
-Here's a walkthrough on how to get a browser testing suite for free on OSX or Ubuntu. ", "tags": [
+description = "I've recently moved from using Parallels for browser testing to Sun's Open Source VirtualBox.
+Here's a walkthrough on how to get a browser testing suite for free on OSX or Ubuntu. " tags = ["Ubuntu", "Linux", "Browsers", "Apple"] title = "Testing with IE6, IE7 and IE8 on VirtualBox"

-    "Ubuntu",
-    "Linux",
-    "Browsers",
-    "Apple"
-  ]
-}
++++

 ## Microsoft's Virtual Hard Drives